Publication Type

 Abstract

 The use of pre-packs as a restructuring tool has been traditionally popular in the United Kingdom and the United States.
-In recent years, however, several jurisdictions around the world, including Singapore, India, Spain, the Netherlands, and the Philippines have promoted the use of pre-packs.
-By shortening the length of insolvency proceedings, pre-packs have the ability to reduce the costs of financial distress, and especially those associated with the loss of reputation, employees, suppliers and goodwill.
-Thus, pre-packs can help maximise the value of the firm for the benefit of debtors, creditors and society as a whole.
-However, the conflict of interests, lack of transparency and various forms of opportunistic behaviour potentially existing in pre-packs have raised some concerns about the desirability of this restructuring tool.
+In recent years, however, several jurisdictions around the world, including Singapore, India, Spain, the Netherlands and the Philippines have promoted the use of pre-packs.
+By shortening the length of insolvency proceedings, pre-packs have the ability to reduce the costs of financial distress—especially those associated with the loss of reputation, employees, suppliers, consumers and goodwill.
+Thus, pre-packs can help maximise the value of the firm for the benefit of debtors, creditors, and society as a whole.
+However, the conflict of interests, lack of transparency and various forms of opportunistic behaviour that could potentially arise from the use of pre-packs have raised some concerns about the desirability of this restructuring tool.
 This article analyses the concept and types of pre-packs generally found around the world, as well as their similarities and international divergences.
 It will also review the empirical evidence on pre-packs with the purpose of getting a better understanding of the actual features, risks and outcomes of this restructuring tool.
-It will conclude by discussing whether countries should promote the use of pre-packs and, if so, how this mechanism can be adopted to serve as an efficient restructuring tool while providing an effective protection to creditors.
+It will conclude by discussing whether countries should promote the use of pre-packs and, if so, how this mechanism can be adopted to serve as an efficient restructuring tool while providing effective protection to creditors.

 Keywords